xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 Because the wireless devices will disconnect from the AP and reconnect in very short time (less than 1 second) frequently, and some times the router itself will disconnect and reconnect the pppoe connection rapidly, if the states of the sensor been used in automations, a suitable timer should be involved to avoid un-necessary actions.

 For the device_tracker，there already is a timer (consider_home) can leverage this problem.

+# Edit known_devices.yaml in the right way

+Time:

+After a pretty long time running, for example, 1~2 days, or even 1 week, just be sure that all your wireless devices had appeared on hass.

+Steps:

+Stop homeassistant.

+Then edit and save known_devices.yaml.
+Pay attention to the MAC addresses.

+Start homeassistant.